 The Upper Texas Coast is legendary among birders as being among the most exciting places to witness spring migration in all of North America.
 Each spring, millions of songbirds wintering in Central America take off from the Yucatan Peninsula and strike out across the Gulf of Mexico on their journey back to North American breeding grounds.
 Under ideal conditions, these birds may stay aloft until they reach prime stopover habitat in the vast swamps, bayous, and piney woods of the Deep South.
 However, if they are confronted with northerly winds or rain, they must stop at the first available woodlots or brushy habitats along the coast to seek shelter and refuel for the next leg of their journey.
 The resulting avian “fallout” can be a staggering phenomenon, as thousands of colorful migrants reach the safety of the coast.
 If such conditions occur, we’ll tailor our schedule to take full advantage of avian possibilities, which usually means birding at High Island, Galveston, and other coastal woodlots.
 Although the greatest of these fallouts occur only once or twice a spring, when conditions are just right, the flow of migration is constant, and some birds put down on the coast every day.
-A great variety can always be seen over the course of a week’s birding.
+A great variety can usually be seen over the course of a week’s birding.

 When conditions are less favorable for a songbird fallout, we’ll turn our attention to the abundant shorebirds, herons, and secretive marsh birds, for which this region is equally famous.
-We’ll visit prime locations such as Bolivar Flats and Anahuac National Wildlife Refuge, and also participate in a rail walk with the potential of seeing the much-sought Yellow Rail.
+We’ll visit prime locations such as Bolivar Flats and Anahuac National Wildlife Refuge, as well as the large nesting colony of herons at High Island.
 Flooded rice fields are often swarming with migrant shorebirds, including Hudsonian Godwit, Buff-breasted Sandpiper, and American Golden-Plover.
 Abundant farmlands often hold Dickcissels and Scissor-tailed Flycatchers, while pastures with grazing cattle frequently attract migrant Upland Sandpipers.